River Fleet: Today

 The Fleet, which is now a sewer that follows its route, can be seen and heard through a grating in Ray Street, Clerkenwell in front of The Coach pub (formerly the Coach and Horses), just off Farringdon Road.
-The position of the river can still be seen in the surrounding streetscape with Ray Street and its continuation, Warner Street, lying in a valley where the river once flowed.
-It can also be heard through a grid in the centre of Charterhouse Street, where it joins Farringdon Road (on the Smithfield side of the junction).
-In wet weather (when the sewer system is overloaded), and on a very low tide, the murky Fleet can be seen gushing into the Thames from the Thameswalk exit of Blackfriars station, immediately under Blackfriars Bridge.
-(The tunnel exit shown in the picture can be seen much more clearly from directly above.)
+The position of the river can still be seen in the surrounding streetscape with Ray Street and its continuation to Greville Street and Saffron Street.
+The Fleet can also be heard through a grid in the centre of Charterhouse Street, where it joins Farringdon Road (on the Smithfield side of the junction).

-The former mayor of London, Boris Johnson, proposed opening short sections of the Fleet and other rivers for ornamental purposes, although the Environment Agency – which manages the project – is pessimistic that the Fleet can be among those uncovered.
+In wet weather (when the sewer system is overloaded), and on a very low tide, the murky Fleet could be seen gushing into the Thames from the Thameswalk exit of Blackfriars station, immediately under Blackfriars Bridge.
+After the construction of the Thames Tideway Tunnel, the original Fleet Main combined sewer overflow (CSO) outfall was intercepted under Bazalgette Embankment into the Tideway Tunnel.
+The new Fleet Main CSO outfall, located away from the Blackfriars Bridge, closer to the tunnel shaft, can still discharge into the Thames in the event of sewer overflow.

+It is still possible today to trace the path from head to mouth of the Fleet.